 Here are some plumbing basics that your plumber will not always tell you about:

-- Never believe what a flushable label says.
-The so-called “flushable’s” should never be flushed down the drain: tampons, wipes, floss, or Q-tips.
-While they may seem harmless now, they can get lodged in the trap and back up later.
+Refrain from believing what a flushable label says.
+The so-called “flushables” should never be flushed down the drain: tampons, wipes, floss, or Q-tips.
+While they may seem harmless, they can get lodged in the trap and back up later.
 No one regulates what is flushable and what is not.

-Some homeowners were told if they put a brick or a sealed liter of water in their toilet tank, they will save on water.
-While there is some truth to that, but more times than not, it keeps your toilet from flushing correctly.
-Better yet, you can buy a brand new dual flush toilet by Glacier Bay for $99.
+Some homeowners were told if they put a brick or a sealed liter of water in their toilet tank, they would save on water.
+While there is some truth to that, more times than not, it keeps your toilet from flushing correctly.
+Better yet, you can buy a brand new dual flush toilet by Glacier Bay for under $200.
 It uses 1.1 gallons a flush for liquid and 1.6 gallons a flush for solids–––you’ll save a bundle.